-To guarantee that it is able to respond financially to both the investment opportunities and to the timely payment of its obligations.
+To guarantee that it is able to respond financially both the investment opportunities and to the timely payment of its obligations.
 Transelec has apart from its cash availabilities and short-term accounts receivable, a committed credit line of the revolving type (RC) for the use of working capital for an amount equivalent to US\$250 million.
 This line has been in force since July 2012 and the current conditions according to the last renewal are as follows:

-(a) Amount committed : MMUS\$250 (b) Cost for unused amount (Commitment Fee) : 0.30% annual

-(c) The margin or spread per amount used : 1.10%
+(a) Amount committed : MMUS\$250 (b) Cost for unused amount (Commitment Fee) : 0.30% annual c) The margin or spread per amount used : 1.60%

 This committed credit line was contracted on July 9, 2012, initially granted for a period of 3 years by Scotiabank, Bank of Tokyo-Mitsubishi and DnB NOR.
 It was renegotiated and extended on October 15, 2014, with a new expiration date on October 15, 2017.
 Subsequently, a new extension was made with the group of banks Scotiabank, Banco Estado.
 The bank of Nova Scotia, Bank of Tokyo-Mitsubishi, DnB Bank and Export Development Canada due on August 3, 2020.
 In July 2020 the line was renewed until July 31, 2021, with the group of banks The Bank of Nova Scotia, Bank of China, Santander, Bank of Tokyo-Mitsubishi, BNP Paribas, JP Morgan Bank and China Construction Bank.
 In May 2021, the line was renewed until May 28, 2024, with The Bank of Nova Scotia, Bank of China, Santander, Bank of Tokyo-Mitsubishi, JP Morgan Bank and Sumitomo Mitsui Banking Corporation.
 In January and February of 2023, Sumitomo Mitsui Banking Corporation novated its stake to Barclays and Banco de Sabadell, respectively.
+In February 2024, the line was renewed until February 8, 2027 with the group of banks The Bank of Nova Scotia, Bank of China, Bank of Tokyo-Mitsubishi, Bank of America and BBVA.